-- BTS & Taxi: take the BTS skytrain to Bang Wa at the end of the Silom line, this a takes about 20 minutes from Siam station.
-From Bang Wa it is another 15 minute taxi ride to the floating market which generally costs 100THB each way.
-All-in-all this option will costs about 300THB each.
+- BTS & Taxi – take the BTS Skytrain to Bang Wa at the end of the Silom line, this a takes about 20 minutes from Siam station.
+From Bang Wa, it is another 15-minute taxi ride to the floating market which generally costs 100THB each way.
+All-in-all this option will cost about 300THB each.
 Not bad for a Bangkok day trip!

-- Taxi direct: depending on where you are coming from a taxi directly can be the cheaper and faster option.
+- A taxi direct – depending on where you are coming from a taxi directly can be the cheaper and faster option.
 If staying around the Khao Sarn Road area this will be the preferred option costing about 200THB each way in total.

 Other Markets in Bangkok You Should Visit

 - Damnoen Sadauk Flaoting Market in Samut Songkhram

 - Bang Nampheung Floating Market in Bang Krachao

 - Bangkok’s Train Market (Maeklong Railway Market)